 Feeling stressed?
 Run down?
 Round, root vegetables, turnips are a natural source of dietary nitrate, which can dilate blood vessels and help improve blood flow.
 In other words, turnips may help keep your blood pressure on an even keel and even give your workout that extra edge.

 Prep tip: Turnips are typically available in most produce sections and have a creamy white bottom and purple top.
-They may even have their edible green tops (bonus, two veggies in one!)
-Simply remove the tops, wash in cold water and sauté them in olive oil until tender for a healthy green side dish).
+They may even have their edible green tops, but consider this a bonus vegetable.
+To cook turnip greens, simply wash them in cold water and sauté them in olive oil until tender for an easy side dish to your healthy winter meal.
 Turnips they make a hearty side for a Sunday roast—or, try something unexpected and make turnip fries.
-Peel the veggies and slice into fry-shaped matchsticks, toss with olive oil, garlic salt, and paprika and bake at 425 degrees until crispy.
+Peel the veggies and slice into fry-shaped matchsticks, toss with olive oil, garlic salt, and paprika and bake at 425 degrees F until crispy.

 Prized for its noodle-like texture, spaghetti squash is a smart swap for pasta.
 One cup has 40 calories and 10g carbs compared to traditional pasta’s 220 calories and 43g carbs per cup.
 Its sweet taste and satisfying texture means you don’t have to be watching your carbs or counting your calories to enjoy it either.
 Plus, the fiber in spaghetti squash can help slow digestion, keeping you feeling full for longer.

-Prep tip: A common cooking mistake is to steam the squash, which leaves you with watery, short strands.
+Prep tip: There’s a trick for how to cook spaghetti squash, but we’re happy to share it: A common cooking mistake is to steam the squash, which leaves you with watery, short strands.
 For longer, drier spaghetti-like strands, cut the squash lengthwise, scoop out the seeds and cut each half into half-moon slices.
-Drizzle slices with oil, sea salt, and pepper, then roast at 400 degrees until tender.
+Drizzle slices with oil, sea salt, and pepper, then roast at 400 degrees F until tender.
 Remove the skin, separate the strands and serve topped with a rich marinara sauce, meatballs, and parmesan cheese.